-At the Lenape Meadow project, careful inspection by volunteers such as Kathy Halsey, above, yields artifacts such as those shown below
+At the Lenape Meadow project, careful inspection by volunteers such as Kathy Halsey, above, yielded artifacts such as those shown below

 Objects from the Lenape Meadow include flint and quartz chips, shards of Early Woodland pottery, and tools and projectile points from the Late Archaic, Early Woodland, and Late Woodland periods (c.
 6,000 to 650 years ago).
-The natives took advantage of the resources in an area that was once, as Dr. Cooper describes it, "more heavily forested, but the animal and plant population would be much as it is today - deer, fox, muskrat, skunk, etc." The natives cooked game in firepits, leaving layers of charred earth behind.
+The natives took advantage of the resources in an area that was once more heavily forested, but with an animal and plant population much as it is today - deer, fox, muskrat, skunk, etc. The natives cooked game in firepits, leaving layers of charred earth behind.

 An adjacent pit had proven more exciting where the team discovered a hearth and flint knife from the Late Archaic period.
 Brian Sniatkowski of Minnola scraped dirt off the dark stains of hearth dating back thousands of years.
 A ring of rock, resembling a mini-Stonehenge, jutted from the still-charred ground where a family, clad in skins, once clustered together for warmth and food in an ancient forest.

-By late fall, the work moves indoors, and the finds get cleaned and catalogued.
+By late fall, the work moved indoors, where the finds were cleaned and catalogued.
 It is the task of years, the typical effort of small, dedicated teams supported by county, community, and corporate assistance.

 The work at Lenape Meadow stands in striking contrast to the events that recently unfolded on the New Jersey side of the Delaware Water Gap National Recreation Area.
 The discovery of endangered flora and fauna forced a beach closure in the park.
 Forced to find another beach, the Park Service studied shorelines along the Delaware River.
 Downstream, where the river bottom seemed suitable, Bruce Bevan of Geosight (formerly of Pitman NJ) checked soil compaction with a ground-testing radar system.
 An object 3.5 meters underground caused a shift in radar signals.
 Preliminary shovel probes revealed signs of a center post.
 Soon after, ancient net sinkers, a storage pit and pottery that contained burned corn, beans, and nuts saw the light of day for the first time in hundreds of years.